SharePoint/sp-dev-docs/docs/sp-add-ins/replace-an-expiring-client-secret-in-a-sharepoint-add-in.md

     ```powershell
     $clientId = 'client id of the add-in'
     ```
-2. Connect to graph with `Application.ReadWrite.All` scope.
+2. Connect to graph with `Application.ReadWrite.All, Directory.ReadWrite.All` scope.

     ```powershell
-    Connect-MgGraph -Scopes "Application.ReadWrite.All" # Login with corresponding scope.
+    Connect-MgGraph -Scopes "Application.ReadWrite.All,Directory.ReadWrite.All" # Login with corresponding scope.
 Should be tenant admin or anyone have the permission.
     ```
 3. Generate a new client secret with the following lines: